seanox/xml-micro-exchange-js/manual/getting-started.md

 This request deletes all messages, except the max. last five.

 Let's look at the response.
-Here the effect on the storage is visible in the Storage-Effects header.
-This header contains the UIDs of the elements that are directly affected by the request.
-We get back the UIDs of all deleted and modified elements.
+Here the effect on the storage is visible in the Storage-Revision header.
+The second part of the revision contains the number of changes made.
+In the example, 3 entries were affected.
+Information on whether these entries have been changed, deleted or added is not provided by the Storage-Revision header.

 ```
 HTTP/1.0 204 No Content
 Date: Wed, 11 Nov 2020 12:00:00 GMT
 Access-Control-Allow-Origin: *
-Storage-Effects: KHDCPS0014NT:0:D KHDCPS0014NI:2:M KHDCPS0014NU:0:D
 Storage: US_NY_10003_123_EAST_8TH_STREET_BLUE_BEAR_T_01
-Storage-Revision: 15
+Storage-Revision: 14/2
-Storage-Space: 262144/1321 bytes
+Storage-Space: 262144/1256 bytes
 Storage-Last-Modified: Wed, 11 Nov 20 12:00:00 +0000
-Storage-Expiration: Wed, 11 Nov 20 12:00:00 +0000
+Storage-Expiration: Wed, 11 Nov 20 12:15:00 +0000
 Storage-Expiration-Time: 900000 ms
 Execution-Time: 4 ms
 ```

-Then here is also a good place to clarify the misunderstanding of the server status 404.
-The 404 status refers to storage and XPath (target).
+Then this is also a good place to clarify the misunderstanding about the server status 404.
+XPath-based requests are responded with status 200 and 204, depending on whether data is returned or not, if the XPath can address a target.
-Storage and XPath can be compared with HOST and URI, if one cannot be found, the request is responded with status 404.
+If no target can be addressed, XPath-based requests are responded with status
+304. Status 404 is only used in relation to the XML storage file.

-In our case, if the request is repeated and the XPath axis cannot address any elements to be deleted, for example because there are less than 5 messages in the conversation, the request is responded with status 404.
+In our case, if the request is repeated and the XPath axis cannot address any elements to be deleted, for example because there are less than 5 messages in the conversation, the request is responded with status 304.

 ## The Innkeeper